PlanX-Universe/D2F/README.md

 **Determinism**

-The fourth high-level category addresses whether a planning domain is Deterministic or Non-deterministic.
-In Deterministic domains, conditions are Totally Observable, actions have Predefined Consequences and Costs, and outcomes are predictable.
-In contrast, Non-deterministic domains are classified by the Source, Randomness, and Consequences of non-determinism.
+Planning domains are categorised into Deterministic or Non-deterministic.
+In deterministic domains, conditions are fully observable, actions have predefined consequences and costs, and outcomes are predictable.
+Non-deterministic domains vary based on their Source, Randomness, and Consequences.
 Sources can be Internal (e.g., agent malfunctions) or External (e.g., environmental variability).
-Randomness can be Regular (frequent, predictable variations) or Totally Random (unpredictable events).
-Consequences include Partial Observability (limited knowledge of conditions) and Action Contingencies, such as unpredictable Effects or Costs of actions.
-Non-determinism introduces Risk (known probabilities) or Uncertainty (unknown probabilities), impacting decision-making.
+Randomness can be Regular (predictable patterns) or Totally Random (unpredictable events).
+Consequences include Partial Observability (limited knowledge of conditions) and Action Contingencies (uncertain effects or costs).
+Non-determinism introduces Risk (known probabilities) or Uncertainty (unknown probabilities), influencing decision-making.

 **Agents**

-classified into Human Agents (e.g., building occupants) and Components.
-Components are further categorized by their Type (e.g., devices, robots, or software components) and Controllability (controllable or uncontrollable).
-Controllable components can be directly managed, while uncontrollable components depend on external factors.
-In domains with risk and uncertainty, agents' Behaviour is influenced by their Risk Tolerance and Degree of Trust in the system.
-Risk tolerance is classified into Risk-seeking, Risk-averse, and Risk-neutral agents.
-Dynamic risk tolerance means it can change based on factors like resource availability, while Static tolerance remains constant.
+Categorised into Human Agents (e.g., building occupants) and Components (e.g., devices, robots, or software).
+Components vary by Type and Controllability, with controllable ones being directly managed and uncontrollable ones being influenced by external factors.
+In uncertain environments, agent Behaviour is shaped by Risk Tolerance (risk-seeking, risk-averse, or risk-neutral) and Trust in the system.
+Risk tolerance can be Dynamic, adjusting based on conditions like resource availability, or Static, remaining unchanged.

 **Constrains**

-classified into four types: Physical, Ordering, Well-being, and Economic.
-Physical Constraints relate to space and time, defining how agents and actions interact spatially and temporally.
-These can be represented abstractly or purely, considering geometric laws and physical properties.
-Ordering Constraints govern the sequence and concurrency of objectives, tasks, or actions, such as the prioritization or required timing between actions.
-Well-being Constraints focus on regulations and policies aimed at enhancing user comfort, privacy, health, and safety.
-Finally, Economic Constraints are concerned with the financial costs of actions, such as limits on energy consumption.
-These constraints may overlap, with well-being constraints, for instance, restricting the number of people or components in a given space or time.
+Classified into Physical, defining spatial and temporal interactions based on geometric laws; Ordering, regulating the sequence and concurrency of objectives, tasks, or actions; Well-being, ensuring compliance with regulations that enhance comfort, privacy, health, and safety; and Economic, managing financial limitations like energy consumption.
+These constraints may overlap, such as well-being constraints imposing restrictions on space or resource usage.

 **Qualities**

-Includes aspects like Robustness, which measures how adaptable the system is to changes, covering efficiency, scalability, and resilience.
-Compliance with Requirements ensures the system meets the domain’s needs, including coverage, completeness, accuracy, and adequacy.
-Specificities reflect how well the system represents the domain’s uniqueness and its ability to generalise to other problems.
-Maintainability concerns how easily the domain model can be modified, with a focus on modularity, well-defined boundaries, and minimal dependencies.
-Explainability addresses how understandable the system’s behaviour and knowledge are to non-experts.
-The Physical aspect ensures accessibility and availability for interpretation and future validation, while Pragmatic focuses on post-design analysis to uncover missing requirements.
-Finally, Operationality deals with the system's ability to generate efficient plans using limited resources, emphasising the quality and speed of plan generation.
+Include aspects like Robustness, ensuring adaptability to changes through efficiency, scalability, and resilience; Compliance with Requirements, guaranteeing coverage, completeness, accuracy, and adequacy; and Specificities, reflecting domain uniqueness and generalisability.
+Maintainability focuses on modularity, well-defined boundaries, and minimal dependencies for easy modifications.
+Explainability enhances the system’s interpretability for non-experts, while the Physical aspect ensures accessibility for validation.
+Pragmatic analysis identifies missing requirements post-design, and Operationality optimises plan generation efficiency, balancing quality and computational constraints.

 ## Innovative Aspects

+D2F highlights some aspects that are simplified and/or neglected in the literature of AI planning:

+- **Uncertainty and Risk:** Key aspects that characterise the inherently non-deterministic real-world planning domains.
+- **Trust:** A fundamental consideration in all phases of AI planning system development, representing the confidence agents place in the system's ability to make reliable and right decisions.

 ## Core Features

 - **Adaptability:** Select realistic aspects based on the specific needs of planning domains and AI planning systems.
 - **Transparency:** Develop AI planning systems and AI planning domains based on a common and inclusive notion of domain realism.
-- **Scalability:**
+- **Scalability:** Adjust the level of realistic aspects granularity to align with the domain's specific requirements.

 ## Engagement and Contribution